 Education and Workforce Development: Creating a Talent Pipeline in Northeast Ohio

 The Greater Cleveland Partnership is committed to working with its partners in the public and private sectors to ensure that Northeast Ohio creates, attracts and retains a 21st century workforce.
 A renewed and reinvigorated public-private partnership is helping to support the development of educational systems to prepare our students for in-demand jobs in our region.

 The Greater Cleveland Partnership developed Pathway Partners as an initiative focusing on college and career readiness for Cleveland students.

 Pathway Partners initiatives connect the business community with education providers and students in developing Cleveland’s future workforce.

-To learn more about Pathway Partners, please click here or on the image to watch our video.
+To learn more about Pathway Partners, please click here to watch our video.